PTB-OEDA/FAST-cm/README.md

     b.
 Add the samples
     c.  add the exceedence / threshold probabilities for `cm`.

+You will need to execute the files in this repo to be able to fully generate the forecasts in the last step.
+Overall, the interim steps generate over 2GB of simulated forecasts and data subsets of for the training and evaluation steps.
+These are then summarized in the `FAST-cm.Rmd` which selects and fits the final production model.

 ## Acknowledgments

 - Support has been provided by [NSF Award 2311142](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2311142).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.